Sravya-Sree/Sravya-Sree/README.md

 ---

 ### 💡 Fun Facts
-- 🌏 In my free time, you’ll find me exploring CTFs, reading good books and documentation
+- 🌏 In my free time, I always keep learning through CTF challenges and reading tech blogs.
 - 🎨 Outside tech, I'm into digital art and minimalist design.
-- 🏸 I play badminton and chess
+- 🎮 I enjoy playing badminton and chess.
-- ☕ I can debug better with a cup of coffee and some lo-fi beats 🎧.
+- ☕ A cup of coffee and some lo-fi beats 🎧 help me debug better.

 ---